crypticcoin-renewed/CrypticCoin/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a report about a bug in zcashd.
+about: Create a report about a bug in crypticcoind.
 title: ''
 labels: 'bug'
 assignees: ''